SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_i2c_driver_follower/readme.md

 - After creation of instances separate configuration files are get generated in **config folder**.
 - If project built without selecting configurations, it will take default values from UC.
 - Configure mode, operating-mode and transfer-type of I2C instance using respective instance UC.
-- Change 'Mode' to 'Follower mode' on UC.
 - Change 'Operating Mode' as per bus-speed requirement.
 - Change 'Transfer Type' to 'Using Interrupt' for Blocking Application or to 'Using DMA' for NON-Blocking Application.
 - After above UC configurations also configure following macros in i2c_follower_example.c file and update/modify following macros if required.